 6.03 Removal

-Upon thirty days’ notice to a member of the Centre, a member may be required to resign by a vote of two-thirds of the voting members present, or represented by proxy, at an special general meeting of the members or Annual General Meeting.
+Upon thirty days’ notice to a member of the Centre, a member may be required to resign by a vote of two-thirds of the voting members present, or represented by proxy, at an Annual General Meeting or a special general meeting of the members called for the purpose of removal.
 The member must first be given an opportunity to be heard.
 Any member that is so removed shall cease to be a member of the Centre.
+See Article 8.06 for other removal circumstances.

 6.04 Membership Year